 Here, she offers some insight that can help job seekers and prospective employers overcome those barriers – and start narrowing that gap.

-In her current role at IRIS, Carmona partners with clients to strengthen job skills – from interviewing and crafting resumes to navigating social situations in the workplace and requesting accommodations – with the goal of getting them to work.
+In her role at IRIS, Carmona partnered with clients to strengthen job skills – from interviewing and crafting resumes to navigating social situations in the workplace and requesting accommodations – with the goal of getting them to work.

 “In many cases, it’s evident that somewhere along their journey, my clients weren’t given an equal chance to learn or interact or play on equal ground with their peers, so, initially, there are gaps,” she said.
-“When we meet, we work together to identify and fill in those gaps so that they’re up to speed.
+“When we met, we’d work together to identify and fill in those gaps so that they were up to speed.
 No two clients look alike – some want part-time, some want to dive right into full-time – but everyone wants to work.
-So we meet them where they are and make it happen.”
+So we’d meet them where they were and make it happen.”

 When asked for what advice she’d give job seekers, Carmona’s answer was immediate: “Network, network, network!
 All of the jobs I’ve gotten were through connections or being in the right place at the right time.”

 “Networking is hard – it’s time-consuming and energy-consuming, and it may not come naturally,” she said.
 “It’s one of the areas where people can use the most support with job development – it’s really an undervalued skill!
 Because, while we can teach you all about creating a compelling resume and cover letter and polishing your interview skills, in the end, you have to put yourself out there – that’s really where the opportunities are going to come from.”